solidity-labs-io/superchain-ops/src/fps/proposal/TASK.md

 # Nonce for the gnosis safe that will be used for the task
 safeNonce = 67

+# Whether the safe is nested
+isNestedSafe = false
 ```

 ### Gas Configuration